 - 1. Explain how you will identify students who are enrolled within the charter school that have previously been found to be eligible for special education services or are protected under Section 504 of the Rehabilitation Act. - 2.
 Provide the process for identifying students who may be eligible for special education services as identified in the federal 'Child Find' mandate.
 Be sure to include how student evaluations and assessments will be completed. - 3.
 Provide a plan detailing how the records of students with disabilities and 504 Accommodation plans will be properly managed. - a) Requesting Records from previous schools - b) Record Confidentiality (on site) - c) Record Compliance (on site)

-Our enrollment form will contain the following question: What special services is your child receiving?

-Special Education: Resource (RSP) Special Day Class (SDC) Speech/Language 504 Attach Most Recent IEP
+Our enrollment form will contain the following question: special What (please check all boxes services is your child receiving? that apply) Special Education: Resource (RSP) Special Day Class (SDC) Speech/Language 504 Attach Most Recent IEP